prometheus_url

 Updating parameters...
 OK

-Note: clearing prometheus_url removes KEDA autoscale based on Prometheus metrics and disables convox ps GPU enrichment until the parameter is re-set.
-There is no rack-side auto-resolution post-3.24.6 — empty means empty.
+Note: clearing prometheus_url removes KEDA autoscale based on Prometheus metrics and disables convox ps GPU metrics until the parameter is re-set.
+The rack does not auto-resolve a URL; empty means empty.

 - Private CIDRs (